 There are Surrogate's Courts throughout New York in each of the various counties.
 The New York or Manhattan Surrogate's Court is located in the downtown area near City Hall.
 The Brooklyn or Kings County Surrogate's Court is located in the same building as the County Supreme Court.
 The procedure in these Courts is found in the Surrogate's Court Procedure Act.
 There are many sections to these laws and rules dealing with probate proceedings, intestate administration, accounting proceedings and other matters.

 The judges in these Courts deal especially with issues that affect a decedent's estate and estate settlement.
 This is the Court where a Will Contest or Kinship Hearing is held.
 In many instances the judges encourage the various parties to find an amicable solution to matters that involve estate litigation.
 There are also some attempts to have disputing parties engage in mediation that may be less costly and time consuming than a Court battle.

-I have many years of experience working in the Surrogate's Court or what may be seen as the Probate Court in NYC and helping my clients with all types of proceedings.
+As a New York City Surrogate's Court attorney, I have many years of experience working in the Surrogate's Court or what may be seen as the Probate Court in NYC and helping my clients with all types of proceedings.
 I work closely with my clients and provide personal representation.

 Do you need a lawyer or have any questions?
 Contact me by phone at (212) 355-2575 or fill out my contact form for a free appointment with a Surrogate's Court attorney in New York City.